Build School Communities:

 Technical Support: email@example.com

-This course helps teachers build genuine bonds between themselves and their students and between students and their classmates, to create “kindred classhomes” with a foundation of acceptance, respect, and shared purpose.
-For many of our students, our classrooms may be a safe, nurturing refuge…the eye of the hurricane they experience as life.
-This course will help you develop strategies, rituals, and environmental design skills to create these safe havens of learning: kindred classhomes where students and teachers work together in synergistic ways that benefit all members of the school family.
-Students will learn how to differentiate for classroom management and discipline similarly to differentiating for students’ diverse academic needs.
-One size does not fit all, but all sizes can fit together.
+Build School Communities for Educators is about effective transformative actions.
+This course helps teachers build genuine bonds between themselves and their students and between students and their classmates, to create “kindred class homes” with a foundation of acceptance, respect, and shared purpose.
+For many of our students, our classrooms may be a safe, nurturing refuge they long for in otherwise tumultuous lives.
+This course will help you develop strategies and rituals, along with design and environmental skills, to create these safe havens of learning: kindred classrooms where students and teachers work together in synergistic ways that benefit all members of the school family.
+Students will learn how to differentiate for classroom management and discipline just as teachers do for students’ diverse academic needs.
+One size does not fit all, but all sizes create a good diversity fit together.

 This computer-based instruction course is a self-supporting program that provides instruction, structured practice, and evaluation all on your home or school computer.
 Technical support information can be found in the Help section of your course.